 Replacing the old ‘Facebook Chat’ feature in Facebook in 2011, Facebook Messenger has been around for over a decade now.
 Coming in second to WhatsApp on the table of most used messaging apps, over one billion people use Messenger on a monthly basis.

-There are a lot of spammers and scammers looking to connect with innocent users.
+There are a lot of spammers and scammers looking to connect with innocent users via the Facebook Messenger app.
 We recommend you don’t engage in a conversation with people you don’t know or those that just don’t look right.

-This is to make sure that you don’t accidentally connect with these people, Facebook moves these messages to the ‘Message Requests’ section.
+This is to make sure that you don’t accidentally connect with these people – so, Facebook moves these messages to the ‘Message Requests’ section.

 However, accessing this section may not be as apparent and obvious as accessing your general chat section.